bnbuckler/identity-playbook/_design/1_manage-records.md

 ---
 -------------------------------------------------------

-Full achievement of the ICAM target state requires that agencies eliminate duplicate and/or redundant digital identity records to ensure that each federal user has only a single digital identity.
+Full alignment with the FICAM architecture requires that agencies eliminate duplicate and/or redundant digital identity records to ensure that each federal user has only a single digital identity.
 Managing a single digital identity record for each user within the organization requires that an agency establish a process to link or bind identity attributes to the appropriate record.
 There are several common techniques for accomplishing this, which are discussed in the sub-sections below.
 An agency should evaluate each of these approaches and determine which method best meets its needs and aligns with existing or planned capabilities.

 <br>